lyteword/chspurgeon-tod/volume-3/psalm-69.md

 **Verse 1.** Our trials like waters.

-1\.They should be kept out of the heart.
+1\.
+They should be kept out of the heart.

-2\.There are, however, leaks which admit them.
+2\.
+There are, however, leaks which admit them.

-3\.Take note when the hold is filling.
+3\.
+Take note when the hold is filling.

-4\.Use the pumps, and cry for help.
+4\.
+Use the pumps, and cry for help.

 **Verses 2-3.** The sinner aware of his position, unable to hope, overwhelmed with fear, finding no comfort in prayer, unvisited with divine consolation.
 Direct and console him.

 **Verse 3.**

-1\.Here is faith in the midst of trouble: *My God.*
+1\.
+Here is faith in the midst of trouble: *My God.*

-2\.Hope in the midst of disappointment: *Mine eyes fail, etc.*
+2\.
+Hope in the midst of disappointment: *Mine eyes fail, etc.*

-3\.Prayer in the midst of discouragement: *I am weary,* etc.; *My throat,* etc. Or, (a) There is praying beyond prayer: *I am weary,* etc.; (b) Hoping beyond hope: *Mine eyes,* etc. *G. R.*
+3\.
+Prayer in the midst of discouragement: *I am weary,* etc.; *My throat,* etc. Or, (a) There is praying beyond prayer: *I am weary,* etc.; (b) Hoping beyond hope: *Mine eyes,* etc. *G. R.*

 **Verse 4.** Jesus as the Restorer, the Christian imitating him in the same office; Christianity a power which will do this for the whole race in due season.